collocations.org

 The highway is undergoing major repairs.

-REPAIR + VERB
+repair + VERB

 cost sth

-REPAIR + NOUN
+repair + NOUN

-work | job
+work

 The damage meant a nine-month repair job.

-bill, cost | centre, facility, garage, shop, yard
+centre/center, facility, garage, shop, yard

 a repair yard for fishing boats

-Why don''t you get a TV repair man to have a look at it before you buy a new one?
+Why don't you get a TV repairman to have a look at it before you buy a new one?

 kit

-beyond ~
+beyond repair

-The gearbox was damaged beyond repair.
+The vase was damaged beyond repair.

-under ~
+under repair

 We were given a courtesy car to use while our car was under repair.

-~ to
+repair to

-to carry out repairs to the railway track
+to carry out repairs to the track

 PHRASES